agentmodels/agentmodels.org/chapters/5b-myopia.md

 The Greedy agent will do well if good short-term actions produce good long-term consequences.
 In Bandit problems, elaborate long-terms plans are not needed to reach particular desirable future states.
 It turns out that a maximally Greedy agent, who only cares about the immediate reward ($$C_g = 1$$), does well on the standard Multi-arm bandit problem -- provided that it has some noise in its actions TODO add sutton barto cite refp:sutton119xreinforcement.

-In this example, we show the performance of Greedy agents with varying softmax noise and varying bound $$C_g$$.
+The next codeboxes show the performance of the Greedy agent on Bandit problems.
+The first codebox is a two-arm Bandit problem, illustrated in Figure 1.
+We use a Greedy agent with high softmax noise: $$C_g=1$$ and $$\alpha=10$$.
+The Greedy agent's average reward over 100 trials is close to expected average reward given perfect knowledge of the arms.

-Random agent gets regret ratio 0.5, alpha = 1 gets about 0.6, alpha = 10 gets about 1 (on setting where the agent must explore).
+TODO: insert Figure 1.

 ~~~~
 // noisy_greedy_regret_ratio